ricsanfre/pi-cluster/docs/_docs/argocd.md

 ### Exclude synchronization of resources

-Using automatic synchornization and pruning of resources might cause side effects with some of the kubernetes resources that are not created by ArgoCD.
+Using automatic synchronization and pruning of resources might cause side effects with some of the kubernetes resources that are not created by ArgoCD.

 See an example of this wrong behavior in [issue #273](https://github.com/ricsanfre/pi-cluster/issues/273).
-ArgoCD auto-synch policy is pruning VolumeSnapshot and VolumeSnapshotContent resources that are created automatically by backup process, making backup process to fail.
+ArgoCD auto-sync policy is pruning VolumeSnapshot and VolumeSnapshotContent resources that are created automatically by backup process, making backup process to fail.

 The way to solve this issue is to make ArgoCD to ignore the VolumeSnapshot and VolumeSnapshotContent resources during the synchronization process.